Bin-Chen-Lab/spider/README.md

 save_path: Enter a path to the directory where you want to save your prediction results. <br /><br />

 use_python_path: If you use a specific version of python that separates from your default python configuration for reticulate, indicate the path to it.
-It will pass this parameter to reticulate's "use_python" function.
+It will pass this parameter to reticulate's [use_python](https://rstudio.github.io/reticulate/reference/use_python.html) function.
 Otherwise just set this parameter to NULL.
 If you don't know how to locate your python path, see Q1 in "frequently asked questions".<br /><br />

 scarches_path: This is the absolute path to the "scarches-0.4.0" folder which you previously downloded in the scArches installation part. <br /><br />